Dinosaur Discovery Site at Johnson Farm

-But it’s not just the dinosaur tracks that draw local and international geology enthusiasts year after year.
+But it’s not just the in situ dinosaur tracks that draw local and international geology enthusiasts year after year.
 Many other fossils have been found in the area (like fish bones, dinosaur bones, leaves and plant seeds, and aquatic animal shells) that have allowed paleontologists to reconstruct the approximately 200-million-year-old ecosystem, with a clarity that some call “unprecedented” and a “rarity for rocks of any time period.”

 The museum isn’t just for geologists.
 Families and children will have a great time here following dinosaur tracks along the ground, making tracks on their own, uncovering replica fossils or putting together dinosaur puzzles.